 "Optimists point to declining home inventories in relation to sales, but they are looking at an illusion.
 Those supposed inventories do not include about 5m housing units with delinquent mortgages or those in foreclosure, which will soon be added to the pile.
 Nor do they include approximately 3m housing units that stand vacant - foreclosed upon but not yet listed for sale, or vacant homes that owners have pulled off the market because they can't get a decent price for them."
 Financial Times

 Foreclosure Process (once begun)

-- 861 Days 2.5 yrs in Florida (3rd Longest Period in Nation) - At the beginning of 2007, 169 days or less than 6 months.
+- 861 Days 2.5 yrs in Florida (3rd Longest Period in Nation) - National Average 378 days - At the beginning of 2007, FL was at 169 days or less than 6 months.